 Planning Enforcement and Compliance Performance

-We receive thousands of complaints a year that people are doing something without planning permission, or nor complying with the terms of their planning permission.
+We receive thousands of enquiries alleging that owners/occupiers are doing something without planning permission, or not complying with the terms of their planning permission.
 See our Enforcement Page.

-We investigate every one and most are resolved without having to resort to formal enforcement action.
+We currently investigate every one and most are resolved without having to resort to formal enforcement action.

 The graphs below show

-1. The number of such complaints received over the last three years.
+1. The number of such complaints received over the last 4 years.

-2. The number and types of notices served over the last three years.
+2. The number and types of notices served over the last 4 years.